-After the hearing, the administrative law judge will review the testimony and the exhibits received at the hearing, decide how the unemployment insurance law applies to the facts, and issue a written decision.
+After the hearing, the appeal tribunal will review the testimony and the exhibits received at the hearing, decide how the unemployment insurance law applies to the facts, and issue a written decision.

-The decision is usually issued within two weeks but may be delayed because of the complexity of the case, the need for additional research, etc. In unemployment tax cases, the department tries to meet a standard of having tax appeal decisions issued within 2 months of the hearings.
+The decision is usually issued within two weeks but may be delayed because of the complexity of the case, the need for additional research, etc. In unemployment tax cases, the Appeal Tribunal Decision is normally issued within 45 days following the hearing.

 A copy of the decision is delivered to the parties and their representatives.

 Yes.
 An appeal must be received or postmarked within 21 days from the date of the decision.

 The front page of the decision will indicate the deadline date for appeal.
 There is no filing fee for this appeal.
 You may mail, fax or deliver your appeal to the Labor and Industry Review Commission or file your appeal over the Internet by following the directions at Appeal a UI Appeal Tribunal Decision to LIRC.